Field Administrator, Leadership Team, & Graduates Team

 Over the years Cami has had teaching opportunities is Namibia (WorldTeach), Papua New Guinea (Wycliffe) and Garden Grove (GGUSD).
 Cami was a part of the Fall 2002 Servant Team in Nepal, where she learned much from Gautum and Reka Rai and Silas and Kimberly West.

-Sarah Rogers was born June 27 1991 in Freetown.
+Sarah Rogers was born June 27 1991, in Freetown.
 She grew up in a Muslim home.
-Sarah came to know Christ through Dan and Aminata Henry who were part of the Word Made Flesh Sierra Leone community.
+Sarah came to know Christ through Dan and Aminata Henry, who were part of the Word Made Flesh Sierra Leone community.
 The Henrys had been fostering two young girls, Mabinty and Zainab.
 When Dan and Ami moved to the US, they asked Sarah to take over the fostering care of these teenage girls.
 When Sarah first started living with Mabinty and Zainab, they would wake Sarah up for morning Christian devotions and prayers, even though Sarah was still a Muslim.
 They also invited Sarah to a revival and church, and she began to love Christianity.
-For a while, Sarah observed both Islam and Christianity, but finally chose to convert to Jesus after seeing Christians caring, encouraging and helping others.
-One of the most important things that final convinced Sarah to choose Christianity was seeing Word Made Flesh Sierra Leone community members humbly and simply serving Christ.
+For a while, Sarah observed both Islam and Christianity, but finally chose Jesus after seeing Christians caring, encouraging and helping others.
+One of the most important things that finally convinced Sarah to choose Christianity was seeing Word Made Flesh Sierra Leone community members humbly and simply serving Christ.